rohan843/GameRecommenderEngine/README.md

 On hovering over any of the tabs that have the '+' sign next to them, a menu opens that leads to more pages:
 ![nav bar drop down](Docs/website_6.jpeg)

 The following sections detail the features of the individual pages.
+Note that wherever multiple games are recommended, the **most relevant game is displayed first, or displayed in an emplasized section**.

 ### Home Page